 At the shin and above the heel there are accordion panels to allow flex and make walking in these boots more comfortable.

-The reinforced toe has a shifter guard to protect the top of the toe, and there is a metal guard which wraps around the front of the sole to protect it from impacts and delamination.
+The reinforced toe has a shifter guard to protect the top of the toe, and there is a metal guard that wraps around the front of the sole to protect it from impacts and delamination.
 The plate is screwed in place to ensure it doesn’t work it’s way loose.

 Around the inner side of the boot, there is hard TPU for added protection, and some extra depth TPU over the inner ankle, which is a great feature as this area of the boots gets a lot of punishment from your bike’s footpegs and engine.